culturecreates/incident-reports/README.md

 ## How to document an incident?

-Create a new issue bu clicking [Issues](https://github.com/culturecreates/incident-reports/issues), "add new" and choosing the Incient report template.
-Name the issue `YYYY-mm-dd, title-of-incident`.
-Make sure the date is correct for EST. Then fill in all the fields in the template.
+Create a new issue using the [Incient report template](https://github.com/culturecreates/incident-reports/issues/new?assignees=&labels=&projects=&template=incident-report-template.md&title=%7B%7B+incident+date%3A+yyyy-mm-dd+%7D%7D%2C+%7B%7B+incident+name+%7D%7D).
+Make sure the date and time is in EST time zone.
+Then fill in all the fields in the template.

 ## What counts as an incident?